 DAY 1 ADVENTURE ON ARRIVAL

 Don’t doze during the approach to Anchorage; you’ll miss the first views of the mountains that surround the city!
 Your adventure starts before baggage claim.
 Check out the airport’s Alaska Native art collection; the mezzanine-level gallery has a fantastic display of works from across the state.
+There's even a spot not far from the airport to find your first moose fast.

 Take a hike!
 Chugach State Park has hundreds of miles of trails and is mere minutes from where you are staying.
 The Glen Alps trailhead offers convenient access to some of the park’s most popular hikes, including Flattop.
 Even from the beginning of the hike, you’ll have a stunning view of the city below, the waters of Cook Inlet and, on a clear day, Denali.